lvgl/lvgl/docs/widgets/calendar.rst

 The list of highlighted dates should be stored in a :cpp:struct:`lv_calendar_date_t` array loaded by :cpp:expr:`lv_calendar_set_highlighted_dates(calendar, highlighted_dates, date_num)`.
-Only the array’s pointer will be saved so the array should be a static or global variable.
+Only the array's pointer will be saved so the array should be a static or global variable.

 Name of the days